gbenroscience/scalin/README.md

 14. *Use the `-x` flag to specify a script that you would love to run before creating and starting the instances.
 This was included to allow users do stuff like: pull the source code from VCS, build the executable from source, and maybe copy the executable to the path specified using the `-e` flag*
 15. *Use the `-t` flag to specify the type of application being scaled. (native, quarkus, micronaut, springboot, jar, native(default)).
 For the jar and native types, make sure your application can receive the port number from the command line args using --port=<port_number>*
 16. *Use the `-f` flag to specify a file that contains environment variables to be loaded before starting the service.*<br>
+17. *Use the `-l` flag to specify the number of lines of status to show when using the -v flag. e.g. scalin -s appName -v -l 200*

 ## Usage